Credit Bearing Modules in Foreign Languages

 Which languages are available?

-For 2020-21 we are offering modules in Arabic, Chinese (Mandarin), French, German, Italian, Japanese, Korean, Portuguese, Russian and Spanish.
+For 2020-21 we are offering modules in Arabic, Chinese (Mandarin), French, German, Italian, Japanese, Korean and Spanish.
 Our modules are generally aligned with the Common European Framework of Reference (CEFR), with levels from A1 (Beginner) to, in some languages, C1 (Advanced).

 Please see the registration page for full details of modules expected to be available for 2020-21.

 Where and when does teaching take place?